CLICK HERE to watch the YouTube video.

 #1 – Sitting and Rotating

 Take a seat.
 Place your hands on your shoulders.
 Rotate to one side as far as you can.
 Hold that position for a second or two.
-Then move to the front, then to the other side.
+Then, move to the front and the other side.
 Go back and forth from side to side.

 Sitting and Rotating

 Perform one set of 3 repetitions on each side in a smooth, controlled movement, with a good stop at the end position for 2 seconds.
 You may progress to 5 reps on each side with a light resistance in your midback area.
 We’re trying to loosen up the joints in that midback area by going through this exercise.

 #2 – Back Arches

-Perform 1 set of five to ten repetitions with a good stop at the end position for a second with light intensity.
+Perform one set of five to 10 repetitions with a good stop at the end for a second with light intensity.

 #3 – Sitting, Rotating and Side Bending

 Sitting, Rotating and Side Bending

 Rotate and do a side bend, and then go back to the starting position.
 Then, repeat this rotation and side bend on the other side.
 With this exercise, we are focusing on the rotation and side bending movements.

-Perform 1 set of 3 repetitions on each side, a total of 6 movements.
-You can progress to five reps or a total of 10 movements in a smooth controlled movement with a quick stop at the end position for about a second with light intensity.
+Perform one set of 3 repetitions on each side, a total of 6 movements.
+You can progress to 5 reps or a total of 10 movements in a smooth, controlled movement with a quick stop at the end position for about a second with light intensity.
 We’re looking at loosening up those joints and having those joints move a lot better.

 Rick Kaselj, MS